harryworld/cuhk-iot-workshop/equipment_and_software/README.md

-# Equipment and Software
+## Equipment and Software

-The prework does not require any specific software or configuration other than a browser, and we designed it that way for a reason.
-Installing software and setting up your development environment can be one of the most frustrating parts of starting out as a web developer.
+### Software
+The prework requires minimal software installation.
+The software that you'll need are freely downloadable and will be introduced to you in a _just-in-time_ manner.

+### Hardware
 Most web developers, including our instructional team, use Macs to do their development.

+It's not because we are all Apple fanboys.
+It's just that most of the open source tools are geared towards Macs.

-We will be able to provide the best support for you if you also have one.
+We will be able to provide the best support to you if you also have one.

 <br><br>